cies/supabase-http4k-terpal-ssr-example/README.md

 * Kotlin — Beautiful language that anyone with typed OO experience (Java, C#, C++, modern PHP/Ruby/Python) can learn in a weekend.
 Lift on Java's ecosystem for heavy-lifting.
 Better culture than Java wrt type-safety.
 * http4k — The same architectural model as Rails+Rack (Ruby), or Axum+Tower (Rust) or <many other> use, well implemented in as a bunch of libs Kotlin.
 Very modular.
 Very pluggable.
 * kotlinx.html — Write HTML templates in Kotlin's DSL syntax, adds type safety where possible.
-* JDBI — Conveniently keep queries in separate SQL files.
+* Jdbi — Conveniently keep queries in separate SQL files.
 Does not interfere with SQL code at all (not an ORM or query builder), so 100% "just SQL".
 (Might want to replace this one day with terpal-sql, once it's a bit more mature.)

 The idea is to have Supabase with all it's value ready to be used directly from the browser if needed, while being able to start of with a traditional SSR application.
-This because SSR is much cheaper to implement than SPA.
+This because SSR is less expensive to implement than an SPA.
 SPAs force one to manage state twice and reimplement lots of browser features in JS (back/forward button behaviour, while remembering scroll/form state, etc.).

 ### Authentication